All Episodes

 Amazing.

-Uh John, you've been reporting on this.
+John, you've been reporting on this.

 We started this, and I remember what I said to you that day.

-Keep unpeeling the layers of the onion.
+Keep unpealing the layers of the onion.

 Well, a big part of the onion got exposed for what it was today.

-We now have evidence suggesting that President Obama and Vice President Joe Biden sat around talking with the FBI about ways to get Mike Flynn for a call that was deemed to be legit and for a criminal case that had been recommended to be shut down because there was no evidence of wrongdoing.
+And I think not only by the judge's ruling, but by the release of these notes that were turned over to Sidney Powell just 24, 48 hours ago, we now have evidence suggesting that President Obama and Vice President Joe Biden sat around talking with the FBI about ways to get Mike Flynn for a call that was deemed to be legit and for a criminal case that had been recommended to be shut down because there was no evidence of wrongdoing.

-That ought to send chills up the spine of every American, whether you're a Democrat, Republican, or independent presidents and vice presidents shouldn't be plotting with the FBI and how to get their enemies.
+That ought to send chills up the spine of every American, whether you're a Democrat, Republican, or Independent.

-Oh, this now brings in the question what did Barack know?
+And you notice, Greg, in this new information today, oh, this now brings in the question, what did Barack know?

 What did Joe know?